6110-sp25/6110-sp25.github.io/_pages/miniquizzes.md

 {: .note }

 The weekly mini-quizzes cover material from the lectures each week, and are graded for *completion credit*.
 We believe they are a useful tool to check your understanding of the material and to prepare for the quizzes.

-As long as you have submitted on Gradescope, you will receive *full credit* for the miniquiz.
-We will provide feedback on the accuracy of your mini-quiz answers through Gradescope.
+As long as you have submitted a reasonable attempt on Gradescope, you will receive *full credit* for the miniquiz.

 1. [Miniquiz #1 (due Feb 13)](https://www.gradescope.com/courses/931853/assignments/5713155) — Regular languages, context-free languages ([Blank][m01], [Solution][m01-sol])
 1. [Miniquiz #2 (due Feb 20)](https://www.gradescope.com/courses/931853/assignments/5788853) — Parsing, Constraint Propagation ([Blank][m02], [Solution][m02-sol])